Elevation Profile of Everest Base Camp Trek

 Essential Gear and Equipment

 Trekking gear makes the overall journey comfortable and enhances the experience.
 You should consider packing appropriate gear and equipment to make this remote exploration an exciting endeavor.
-The general trekking gear for the Himalayan odyssey includes sufficient layers of clothes from base to outer suitable for different climatic zones en route.
+General trekking gear for Himalayan odyssey includes sufficient layers of clothes from base to outer suitable for different climatic zones en route.
 Similarly, helpful equipment like sleeping bags, backpacks, duffle bags, trekking poles, navigation tools, gaiter, portable charger, headlamps, etc help to make journey more organized and convenient.

-Although all of these are general trekking equipment, required packing list for this Himalayan journey influenced by the season of your visit.
+Although all of these are general trekking equipment, required packing list for Everest Base camp journey influenced by the season of your visit.
 If you are doing this trek in either spring (March-May) or autumn (September- November), both seasons are considered the peak period with a stable climate.
 So, general Nepal packing list will be sufficient; however, if you are trekking in any of the off-seasons, i.e., winter (December- February) and monsoon (June- August), you need to bring specific trekking gear to deal with unfavorable climatic conditions.

 Flora and Fauna at Various Elevations